MadBase/mad-doc-template/README.md

 # FORK OF - better-docs
 ## For quick implementation of specific documentation standards for MadBase projects

-Run: `npx build-doc-config` to create jsdoc.json
+Run: `npx build-doc-config <project_name> <github_url>` to create jsdoc.json

+Can additioanlly include third parameter for readme file name if not "README.md"

 ### Original Documentation Below